Travel assistance for children and young people with special transport needs

 Independent Travel Training (ITT)

-The County Council operates an Independent Travel Training (ITT) programme, details of which can be obtained from:
+The County Council operates an Independent Travel Training (ITT) programme.

 All pupils/students will be enabled to undertake ITT unless they are assessed, by an officer of the Council and the pupil/student’s school/college, as being unlikely to benefit from such training.

 Pupils/students who have successfully completed the ITT programme will be enabled to make this journey to school independently.
 Special transport will not be provided for these pupils/students unless their circumstances change significantly.

 All arrangements for children and young people assessed as eligible for travel assistance will be kept under review as over time your child’s needs may change.
 For example, some children and young people may develop skills which will enable them to travel independently.